vi/dive/README.md

               -R --chroot           chroot to this directory
-                  Note that current directory stays on unchrooted filesystem -r --client-chroot    Allow arbitrary chroot from client -s --unshare          Unshare this (comma-separated list); also detaches ipc,net,fs,pid,uts
+                  Note that current directory stays on unchrooted filesystem -r --client-chroot    Allow arbitrary chroot from client -W --root-to-current  Set server's root directory as current directory (for using with '-r' and '-H' simultaneously) -s --unshare          Unshare this (comma-separated list); also detaches ipc,net,fs,pid,uts
               -p --pidfile          save PID to this file